Why D24 Has Various Subtypes Including Sultan And XO Durian

 Because of this, authentic original D24 in top quality can actually be hard to come by.
 And it would be nothing short of a miracle for them to end up in Singapore.

-The peak harvest is usually in the middle of the main season, somewhere within June to around August.
+The peak harvest of D24 is usually in the middle of the main season, somewhere within June to around August.

 Sultan and XO is still very popular today in Singapore and Malaysia.